-Belfast-born Jonathan Evans is a tall and agile centre-back.
+Belfast-born Jonny Evans is a tall and agile centre-back.
 An intelligent defender, he combines an uncompromising physical approach with the ability to pass the ball out from the back.

 Jonny has risen through the United ranks to become an integral part of the first-team squad and 2011/12 was the season in which he truly came to the fore.
 The Northern Ireland international - who received his first call-up before he had even made his United debut - has blossomed into one of the best young defenders around.

 Handed a Champions League squad number at the start of the 2005/06 season, aged just 17, Evans was a burgeoning talent

 waiting to burst to prominence.
 Given his opportunity by the sale of Gerard Pique in the summer of 2008, Jonny did that during the course of the 2008/09 campaign.

 Whenever called upon, Jonny's ice-cool calm is immediately apparent, even on huge stages like the San Siro or Stamford Bridge.
 His capacity for handling pressure is incredible, and stems partially from the extensive experience he gained out on loan.

 Roy Keane, Jonny's boyhood hero, enlisted his former team-mate when he took the managerial reins at Sunderland, and Evans played a lead role in helping the Black Cats reach the Premier League.
 Midway through the 2007/08 campaign, by which time